alro5921/problem-gambling-study/README.md

 | event_type_first             | Number      | The ID of the type of RG event.                                  |
 | inter_type_first               | Number      | The ID of the type of intervention from bwin.                       |

 Almost half of the record interventions dealt with an appeal to a *prior* RG intervention that happened before November 2008.
-In other words, the flagged behavior didn't actually happen before
+In other words, the flagged behavior happened prior to the recorded RG.

 Forunately the ban date of the prior could be inferred in many cases (by the sudden lack of activity!):

 ![](images/RG_reopen.png)

+## Data Analysis

 ### Weekend Periodicity

 There appears to be weekend periodicity.
 Both because of the work week and because sports events, Primier Soccer in particular, are scheduled on the weekend.

 ![](images/weekend_period.png)

+(Suprisingly not maybe!).
+Perhaps we think problem gamblers are more likely to play on weekdays, as opposed to weekends?

+### EDA